Jawschamp/Segmented-Downloader/README.md

 A video segment (or chunk) is a fragment of video information that is a collection of video frames.
 Combined together, these segments make up a whole video.
 In streaming, video segments vary in size.

 **This Library makes very small uses of the threading library but the download function is 100% wrapped into a thread for I/O bound operations. **More** improvments will be made very soon.**
+**Note: Currenly there are no way to see if you already have a full stream**
 # Example (What I use this to test the **Python API**)
 ```python
 from SegmentedDownloader import SegmentDownloader